aDecoy/rust-workshop/docs/docs/module2/6_memory-safety.md

 While this approach requires more upfront effort from the developer to satisfy the compiler, it results in safer, more reliable programs, especially in concurrent contexts.
 The compiler becomes an ally that helps you catch bugs early rather than letting them manifest at runtime.

 For .NET developers, understanding Rust's ownership system is the key to learning the language effectively.
-While it may initially seem restrictive, it's this very constraint that enables Rust to guarantee memory safety without runtime overhead.
+While it may initially seem restrictive, it's this constraint that enables Rust to guarantee memory safety without runtime overhead.